nyh/alternator-lb/README.md

 written with any of Amazon's [SDK libraries](https://aws.amazon.com/tools/) can connect to a Scylla Alternator cluster instead of to Amazon's DynamoDB.

-However, there is still one fundemental difference between how DynamoDB and a Scylla cluster appear to an application.
+However, there is still one fundamental difference between how DynamoDB and a Scylla cluster appear to an application.
 The entire DynamoDB service is presented to the application as a **single endpoint**, for example `http://dynamodb.us-east-1.amazonaws.com`.
 But Scylla is not a single